-In addition to the rounding guidelines in API-11, API-12 (1996 Edition) provides guidance on rounding, as well as the discrimination levels of input, intermediate, and final values, all of which depend on the device, the factor, and the units of measurement.
+API-12 (1995 Edition) provides guidance on rounding, as well as the discrimination levels of input, intermediate, and final values, all of which depend on the device, the factor, and the units of measurement.
 Consistent use of the standard will provide consistent results across measurement systems.
 A typical sequence for a dynamic volume calculation is:

-- 1. Determine the Density of the liquid at base conditions (ρ_b ; base density), which is a function of the composition of the liquid or the observed density, temperature, and pressure of the liquid - 2.
-Determine the Correction for the Temperature and Pressure of the Liquid (C{TPL}), which is a function of the temperature, pressure, equilibrium vapor pressure, and base density of the liquid - 3.
-Determine the Combined Correction Factor (CCF) using Equation 3 - 4.
-Determine the Indicated Volume (IV) using Equation 2 - 5.
-Determine the Gross Standard Volume (GSV) using Equation 1 - 6.
-Determine the Net Standard Volume (NSV) using Equation 1
+- 1. Determine the Indicated Volume (IV) using by subtracting the opening meter reading (MR_o) from the closing meter reading (MR_c); see Equation (2) - 2.
+Determine the Meter Factor (MF) - 3.
+Determine the Density of the liquid at base conditions (ρ_b ; base density), which is a function of the composition of the liquid or the observed density, temperature, and pressure of the liquid - 4.
+Determine the Correction for the Temperature of the Liquid (C{tl}), which is a function of the flowing temperature and base density of the liquid - 5.
+Multiply the MF by the C{tl} and round to four decimal places, resulting in a term we'll call Product1 - 6.
+Determine the Correction for the Pressure of the Liquid (C{pl}), which is a function of the flowing temperature, flowing pressure, equilibrium vapor pressure at flowing conditions, and base density of the liquid - 7.
+Multiply Product1 by C{pl} and round to four decimal places, resulting in the Combined Correction Factor (CCF) - 8.
+Determine the Net Standard Volume (NSV) by multiplying the Indicated Volume (IV) by the Combined Correction Factor (CCF); see Equation (1)